JungleComputing/ipl/docs/README-bin.txt

 other.
 To do so you first need to set a couple of environment variables.
 See below at the system-specific notes.
 You need to set JAVA_HOME to the root of your Java installation, and IBIS_HOME to the root of your Ibis installation.
-Then you can go to the ibis bin directory and run
+Then you can go to the Ibis bin directory and run

     ibis-run junit.textui.TestRunner ibis.impl.test.TestIbis

 The programmer's manual in the docs directory ("docs/progman.pdf" or "docs/progman/progman.html" for a HTML version) contains a detailed